thomasskk/helix/book/src/guides/adding_languages.md

 To add a new language, you need to add a `[[language]]` entry to the `languages.toml` (see the [language configuration section]).
+A new language server can be added by extending the `[language-server]` table in the same file.

 When adding a new language or Language Server configuration for an existing language, run `cargo xtask docgen` to add the new configuration to the